We are very excited to share that The Voice of The River: Grand River Community Play project is gearing up for its production this July and August!

-POST-CONFERENCE SURVEY
+POST-CONFERENCE SURVEY IS STILL OPEN

 We invite everyone who attended R2R24 to take the 5-minute post conference survey.